- 1.1. Valid Information

 1.9.4.
 Use the Unicode strikethrough for catalog numbers and any other applicable area.
 There is an external site that helps you create this.

 1.10.1.
 Please be helpful and polite to other people.
 Do your best to submit according to the guidelines.
-Take care when altering the data, explain your edits when needed, respect the database, be open to discussion, and ask in the forums regarding any difficult areas if necessary.
+Take care when altering the data, explain your edits when needed, respect the Database, be open to discussion, and ask in the forums regarding any difficult areas if necessary.

 1.10.2.
 Never submit false releases and updates, releases from memory, releases from internet sites, etc. Do not curse, lose your temper, call names, or otherwise cause the submission process to be unpleasant or frustrating for others.
 You should never continue submitting or updating a release you have been advised is incorrect, flood the site with incorrect or malicious submissions, updates, comments, spam, etc., otherwise attempt to corrupt the data or cause obstruction to the submission and review processes.
-Discogs reserves the right to take whatever action necessary to protect the database and the general Discogs community from such behavior.
+Discogs reserves the right to take whatever action necessary to protect the Database and the general Discogs Community from such behavior.

 1.10.3.
 Please don't make updates just to change the order of data (such as in the format or credit fields) Only make updates to correct or add information.

 1.11.
 The list of changes made to the guidelines is available in the forum thread Guideline Changelog.
+Discogs reserves the right to make final decisions regarding the site guidelines and content.